marcbezem/INF223/README.md

  Tentative plan of Lectures (status 05.01.2121)

-1. Lecture 21.01.21
+1. Lecture 21.01.21 (week 3)

-3

-\- What is Category Theory?
+   1. what is Category Theory?
-\- shift of paradigm
+   1. shift of paradigm
-\- informal discussion of products, dualization, sums
+   1. informal discussion of products, dualization, sums

-1. Lecture
+1. Lecture 22.01.21 (week 3)

-16.01.21

-3

-\- graphs and graph homomorphisms: motivation, examples, definition
+   1. graphs and graph homomorphisms: motivation, examples, definition
-\- opposite graphs
+   1. opposite graphs
-\- discussion of isomorhisms between graphs
+   1. discussion of isomorhisms between graphs

-1. Lecture
+1. Lecture 28.01.21 (week 4)

-22.01.21

-4

-\- composition of maps and identity maps
+   1. composition of maps and identity maps
-\- composition of graph homomorphisms and identity graph homomorphisms
+   1. composition of graph homomorphisms and identity graph homomorphisms
-\- associativity and identity law of composition
+   1. associativity and identity law of composition
-\- definition of category
+   1. definition of category
-\- categories 1.
+   1. categories 1.
 Lecture and **Graph**
-\- a universal definition of isomorphism
+   1. a universal definition of isomorphism

-1. Lecture
+1. Lecture 29.01.21 (week 4)

-23.01.21

-4

-\- composition of isomorphisms is isomorphism
+   1. composition of isomorphisms is isomorphism
-\- isomorphisms in 1.
+   1. isomorphisms in 1.
 Lecture are bijective maps
-\- isomorphisms in **Lecture Graph** are componentwise bijective graph homomorphisms
+   1. isomorphisms in **Lecture Graph** are componentwise bijective graph homomorphisms
-\- some finite categories
+   1. some finite categories
-\- representation of finite categories by pictorial diagrams
+   1. representation of finite categories by pictorial diagrams
-\- other categories with sets as objects: **Lecture Incl**, **Inj**, **Par**
+   1. other categories with sets as objects: **Lecture Incl**, **Inj**, **Par**
-\- **Nat** and **Incl** as pre-order categories
+   1. **Nat** and **Incl** as pre-order categories
-\- pre-order categories and partial order categories
+   1. pre-order categories and partial order categories

-1. Lecture
+1. Lecture 05.02.21 (week 5)

-29.01.21

-5

-\- subcategory: examples and definition
+   1. subcategory: examples and definition
-\- discussion associations in class diagrams
+   1.discussion associations in class diagrams
-\- composition of relations
+   1. composition of relations
-\- category 1.
+   1. category 1.
 Lecture
-\- association ends and multimaps
+   1. association ends and multimaps

-1. Lecture
+1. Lecture 06.02.21 (week 5)

-30.01.21

-5

-\- category **Lecture Mult**
+   1. category **Lecture Mult**
-\- monoids: examples and definition
+   1. monoids: examples and definition
-\- monoid morphisms: examples and definition
+   1. monoid morphisms: examples and definition
-\- category 1.
+   1. category 1.
 Lecture of monoids